 Marketplaces spend a lot of money driving traffic to their website.
 When you own the site, you have to drive the traffic.
 It gets harder than that.
 “Just traffic” isn’t enough.
 It has to be targeted traffic.
 This means that the people that come to your site are interested in what you sell, and are ready to buy.
-There are many ways to drive traffic but in the beginning it almost always requires spending money.
+There are many ways to drive traffic but in the beginning, it almost always requires spending money.

 Advertising is usually the fastest way to bring buyers.
 Other traffic drivers include social media, finding influencers to write about, or talk about, or post about, your products, and search engine optimization (SEO).
 SEO takes time before it will drive an audience and a lot of content, so that leaves largely paid options for brand new stores.
-Over time, you an add email marketing, referral marketing and affiliate programs to drive sales but these are not powerful tools until you have actual sales volume rolling in.
+Over time, you can add email marketing, referral marketing, and affiliate programs to drive sales but these are not powerful tools until you have actual sales volume rolling in.